 ★ Recognized as a "History Maker" in the York County History Center since July 2024.

-★ Manager dapperQ's Instagram and TikTok during NYFW at the Brooklyn Museum since September 2024.
+★ Manager of dapperQ's Instagram and TikTok during NYFW at the Brooklyn Museum since September 2024.

-★ Curated and exhibited Tulle Queer at five galleries across South Central Pennsylvania since its debut in June 2022.
+★ Curated and exhibited Tulle Queer at 7 galleries across South Central Pennsylvania since its debut in June 2022.

-★ Presented at the LGBT Center of Central PA’s Annual GSA Summit—a two day workshop for queer youth in April 2o24.
+★ Presenter at the LGBT Center of Central PA’s 2024 Annual GSA Summit—a two day workshop for queer youth.

 highlights